 And that created some noise, and then I asked everybody who was in on bringing Startup Weekend to Cologne to join me for coffee the next day.
 And they did!
 I think we were around eight people around the table at Salon Schmitz in Cologne that day.
 And as far as I can remember, none of those people actually stuck around long enough for joining the actual organizing team of the first ever Startup Weekend Cologne.

 But others stepped up to take their place; On applying to organize the very first Startup Weekend Cologne, we learned from HQ that another team had been planning to organize a Startup Weekend out of Bonn (a nearby city south of Cologne), so we asked them to join efforts.
 They did – and the rest is like they say history!

 In order to apply to organize a Startup Weekend, I first had to actually participate at one.
 So I was advised by HQ to check out the upcoming one in Amsterdam, because it was supposed to be one of the most spectacularly crazy Startup Weekends in Europe.
 And thus I went to Startup Weekend Amsterdam 2012 – and it was even better and more spectacular than I had ever imagined (and our team won an award – lol)!

 Right around the time we were getting seriously into organizing and planning the very first Startup Weekend Cologne, Steve Blank and the UP Global HQ announced something new and exciting: Startup Weekend Next.
 So we jumped at the opportunity not really knowing what we were getting into and announced the very first Startup Weekend Next Cologne – at the same time and even before the very first Startup Weekend Cologne!

-So we organized and I instructed at the very first Startup Next Cologne Q4 2012 after having been trained by Steve Blank, Bob Dorf and Eric Koester.
+Thus we organized and I instructed at the very first Startup Next Cologne Q4 2012 after having been trained by Steve Blank, Bob Dorf and Eric Koester over Skype.